-Award and actual payment will be subject to malus and claw-back clauses.
+Award and actual payment will be subject to malus and claw-back clauses as per paragraph 5.2.3 above.

 As resolved by the Shareholders' Meeting with regard to the limit on the ratio of the variable to fixed component of remuneration, the cap mechanism provided for in the Remuneration Policy is applied to Key Personnel, where appropriate.